 As a first home buyer, you could be eligible for other concessions too – like stamp duty exemptions and discounts.
 These also vary depending on the state or territory.

-The process will be slightly different depending on which state or territory you live in, so check the application details carefully.
-You’ll need to lodge:
+The process will be slightly different depending on which state or territory you live in, so check the application details carefully as each state’s evidentiary requirements based on transaction type will vary.
+Generally, you’ll need to lodge: